manadream/electronics-blog/_posts/electronics/2024-12-21-rca-t09081bc-rgb-and-s-video-mod.md

 RGB on the other hand, is a bit brighter (I compensated for that in the pictures) and the color accuracy is better.
 You do lose some of the color blending that S-Video and Composite have, while getting the (perhaps) most crispy video.

-I installed the RGB mod using Sunthar's guide, which you can see here: https://sector.sunthar.com/guides/crt-rgb-mod/samsung-cxf0933.html The guide is for a Samsung CRT, which this RCA is just a rebrand of the same model.
+I installed the RGB mod using Sunthar's guide, which you can see [here](https://sector.sunthar.com/guides/crt-rgb-mod/samsung-cxf0933.html) The guide is for a Samsung CRT, which this RCA is just a rebrand of the same model.

 Using the schematic from [Sunthar's RGB Mod guide](https://sector.sunthar.com/guides/crt-rgb-mod/samsung-cxf0933.html), I made this simple mod that can toggle between S-Video and composite:
 1. Lift pin 45 of the jungle chip (Toshiba TA1201AN)